lh3/ref-gen/README.md

 ## Introduction

+There are multiple versions of human reference genomes.
+The most widely used so far is GRCh38 or hg38 according to UCSC.
+NCBI, [GRC][GRC], UCSC and Ensembl all provide their versions of GRCh38, which are all [subtly different][blog] from each other and are often suboptimal.
+It is surprisingly nontrivial to choose the right reference genome in your analysis.

-This repo provides the URLs of several human reference genomes.
+This repo provides the URLs of several human reference genomes I recommend.
 These genomes were adapted from the original GenBank verions and work better for read alignment and variant calling.
 All of them include [unlocalized][GRC-def] and unplaced contigs, use [rCRS][rCRS] for mitochondrion and have pseudoautosomal regions (PARs) on Y chromosome hard masked.

 To download these genomes, see links in [URL.txt](URL.txt).
 The genomes are also "permanently" avaialble at doi:[10.5281/zenodo.8045373][zenodo] along with